bamos/bamos.github.io/_posts/2014-07-05-music-organizer.md

 I have a small collection of Python scripts I add to my `PATH` in the [bamos/python-scripts][python-scripts] GitHub repository, including [music-organizer.py][music-organizer.py].
-Please star the repository if you like the project!

 `music-organizer.py` organizes my music into the simple directory structure of `<artist>/<track>`, where `<artist>` and `<track>` are lower case strings separated by dashes.